10 Must Know First Time International Travel Tips

-Book in a seat where you know you’ll be most comfortable, and don’t forget to bring those travel items that make your flight more comfortable and fit in your check-on baggage.
-Find great travel gear and accessories on my Travel Resources pages, for your convenience, that have worked well for me.
+Book in a seat where you know you’ll be most comfortable, and don’t forget to bring those travel items that make your flight more comfortable and fit in your carry-on luggage.
+Also try travel gear and accessories that have worked well for me.

 Here are more Booking Resources for your convenience.

 My airline mileage is through United Airlines so I always check in advance as to where the United Club locations are so I can great concierge services, free drinks and food, and an abundance of outlets to recharge.

-Don’t discount long layovers in your international travel planning – they could be a great way to save some money on your airfare and explore the airport’s city.
+Don’t discount long layovers in your first time international travel planning – they could be a great way to save some money on your airfare and explore the airport’s city.

 2 – Accommodations

 How will you get to and from the airport (or train / bus station) to your hotel?
 Will your hotel offer shuttle service or, even better, free shuttle service?

 I recommend using Booking.com.
-I find them invaluable as they offer many places to choose from, in a wide range of prices, including the ability to cancel for free and/or provide no prepayments.
+I find them invaluable as they offer many sustainable-rated places to choose from, in a wide range of prices, including the ability to cancel for free and/or provide no prepayments.